Sweden and sustainability

 2030

-Goal: The Swedish transport sector is fossil-free.
+Goal: The Swedish transport sector is fossil fuel-free.

 2045

-Goal: Sweden is fossil-free and, thus, climate-neutral.
+Goal: Sweden is fossil fuel-free.